amanrai31/React2/README4.md

 - **Different components at the same position reset state** => Diff components inside some condition, switching between them will reset the state.

-**NOTE :** If you want to preserve the state between re-renders, the structure of your tree needs to “match up” from one render to another.
-If the structure is different, the state gets destroyed because React destroys state when it removes a component from the tree.

-**NOTE :** You should not nest component function definitions inside some other component.

 ### Resetting state at the same position

 1. Render components in different positions